II Cavalry Corps (German Empire)

-The II Cavalry Corps (Höhere Kavallerie-Kommando 2 / HKK 2 literally: Higher Cavalry Command 2) was a formation of the German Army in the First World War.
+The II Cavalry Corps (Höheres Kavallerie-Kommando 2 / HKK 2 literally: Higher Cavalry Command 2) was a formation of the German Army in the First World War.
 The corps was formed on mobilization of the German Army in August 1914 and dissolved 23 January 1915 as the onset of trench warfare in the west negated the requirement for large cavalry formations.
 It was commanded throughout its existence by General der Kavallerie Georg von der Marwitz.

 Combat chronicle

 Initially on the Western Front with the 2nd, 4th and 9th Cavalry Divisions preceding the 1st and 2nd Armies.
 Withdrawn to Belgium at the end of November 1914; dissolved 23 January 1915.

 Order of Battle on mobilisation

 The Corps consisted of three cavalry divisions (with seven Jäger battalions attached) without corps troops; in supply and administration matters, the cavalry divisions were autonomous.
 The commander was only concerned with tactics and strategy, hence his title of Senior Cavalry Commander Höherer Kavallerie-Kommandeur.

 On formation in August 1914, the corps consisted of: